AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

 Once a message is sent, the delivery logs allows you to view the delivery status for each profile and the associated failure type and reason.

-Messages can also be excluded during the delivery preparation if an address is quarantined or if a profile is denylisted.
+Messages can also be excluded during the delivery preparation if an address is quarantined or if a profile is on denylist.
 Excluded messages are listed in the delivery dashboard.

 **Related topics:**